kahot/LCMS/README.md

     - The 2nd function will prepare the iPath input files and output;
            1) All expressed proteins per treatment in .txt file, and
            2) iPath ready input file for differnetially expressed proteins.

+Qspec_prep.R
+   This script will create a Qspec input file for 2018 Maui Data.